 Bettencourt has published over 100 research papers in the urban sciences, epidemiology, computational neuroscience, information theory, theoretical and statistical physics and science of science and technology.
 His work is well known academically in the area of complex systems, especially of urbanism and innovation.
 It has been influential in developing new theory and new empirical perspectives on cities and urbanization worldwide and throughout history.
 His research is extensively covered in the media, including pieces in the New York Times, Boston Globe, Scientific American, Smithsonian, the New Scientist, Wired, Fortune and other leading publications in over a dozen countries.

 Nancy Bocken - Professor of Sustainable Business

-Nancy Bocken is presenting on Wednesday 19th May.
-See program for details.
+Professor Nancy Bocken is presenting on Wednesday 19th May.
+See programme for details.

 Nancy Bocken is Professor in Sustainable Business at Maastricht University, Maastricht Sustainability Institute (MSI).
 She is also visiting professor The International Institute for Industrial Environmental Economics (IIIEE) at Lund University, Sweden and Lappeenranta Lahti University of Technology (LUT), and Fellow at the Cambridge Institute for Sustainability Leadership (CISL).

 Bocken's research revolves around the broad field of Sustainable Business Management and Practice.
 Within this, she is exploring the areas of sustainable business models, business experiments for sustainability, sustainable innovation, Circular Economy, scaling up sustainable business, and closing the 'idea-action' gap in sustainability, through development, testing and application of novel tools, methods and approaches.
 Her recently awarded European Research Council (ERC) grant CIRCULAR X, focuses on ‘experimenting with circular service business models’.